The construction industry had a really rough ride throughout the recession and fleet operations suffered as a result…

 There are, however, trusted methods that with the help of software can cut costs and save money on your construction fleet.

-Additionally, there is a growing recognition in the sector about the need for better management of fleet risk, both in terms of reducing the likelihood of incidents, driver safety and getting vehicles back on the road faster when accidents do occur.
+Important areas that should be given the most attention including vehicle replacement cycles, steps to reduce the CO2 emissions, compliance with legislation and various schemes.
+There is a growing recognition in the sector about the need for better management of fleet risk, both in terms of reducing the likelihood of incidents, driver safety and getting vehicles back on the road faster when accidents do occur.

 When you consider how to improve your construction fleet, the first thing to do is understand the makeup of your fleet, including: